marcusvolz/generative/README.md

 # aRtwork

-A Repository of Artistic Visualisations Created with R.
+A repository of artistic visualisations created with R.

 ## Interpolate squares

-Inperpolates the edges of a square to random line segments.
+Interpolates the edges of a square to random line segments.

 ```R
 # Load packages